priyantaislam/react_contacts/README.md

 # React Contacts Application

-A web application that displays your contacts and lets your browse them.
+A web application that displays your contacts and lets you browse them.
 The app makes an api call to grab placeholder data.

 ### To-do